Tis1201/data_fs04/src/lib/server/messaging/README.md

   - Document subscription conventions, patterns, and extension points for team clarity.

 - **Protocol-based Delivery:**
-  - Enable routing to only specific protocols (e.g., WebSocket, SSE, etc.) by filtering connections based on `protocol`.
+  - Enable routing to only specific protocols (e.g., WebSocket, MQTT, etc.) by filtering connections based on `protocol`.
-  - Example: Deliver only to WebSocket connections, or only to SSE connections for a given user.
+  - Example: Deliver only to WebSocket connections, or only to MQTT connections for a given user.

 - **Connection/Device-based Targeting:**
   - Support scopes like `connection:<connectionId>` or `device:<connectionId>` to deliver to a specific device/session.